Incident DetailsCause of Death:

 Officer David Moore died from gunshot wounds he suffered three days earlier after a traffic stop of a vehicle that was later determined to be stolen.

 He and the driver were outside their vehicles when he was shot four times by the subject who then fled the scene.

 Officer Moore, who was wearing a bullet-resistant vest with his weapon holstered, was shot in the chest, left thigh and twice in his face.

 He was taken to Wishard Memorial Hospital where he remained in a coma until being taken off life support after his organs were donated.

-A 51-year-old man who sold the offender the firearm used was sentenced in federal court to 57 months after serving a state drug possession sentence.
+A 51-year-old man who sold the offender the firearm used was sentenced in federal district court to 57 months in prison after serving a state drug possession sentence.

 Officer Moore was assigned to the North District and was posthumously awarded the department's Medal of Honor and Purple Heart.

-He was survived by his parents, Spencer and Jo Ann; and sister, Carol Bongfeldt.
+He was single and survived by his parents, Spencer and Jo Ann; and sister, Carol Bongfeldt.
 His mother retired as a sergeant and his father retired as a lieutenant with the department.

 • Officer Moore was the first of two Indiana line of duty deaths in 2011.